AsleepCoffee/General-Notes/Processes and architecture/The Stack.md

 - program receives the parameters passed from the subroutine
 - the Instruction pointer (EIP) is reset to the location at the time of the initial call

-i.e stack frame keeps track of the location where each sub routine should return the control when it terminates.
+i.e stack frame keeps track of the location (i.e its variable and such) where each sub routine should return the control when it terminates.
+Overview example:

+When a function (example main()) is called it is PUSHed to the top of the stack , if main() calls another function, then that is no PUSHed to the top of the stack.
+When that function returns, it is POP from the stack and the stack pointer moved to the new top where main() until it is POPed.